genesys-samples/gdpr-app-basics/content/010-Introduction/_index.md

 weight: 10
 ---

-# Genesys Workshop Series
+# Genesys Cloud GDPR Client Application

 ## Introduction

 ### Welcome

-In this workshop, you will learn...
+In this workshop, you will learn how to create your a GDPR client application and embed it into your own Genesys Cloud organization.

-> This workshop is focused on things one, two and three.
+> This workshop uses existing source code of an application that was previously created to demonstrate GDPR requests.

 ### Learning Objectives

-- Master this
-- Configure that
-- Integrate this
+- Create a local website to process GDPR requests
+- Embed the application into your Genesys Cloud organization